Laid-back luxury set among thrift store finds

 The Ace Hotel in Portland is located on the west end of downtown Portland.
 It’s a block off West Burnside Street — a well-known strip of live music venues, restaurants and, well, strip joints, so nightlife is easily accessible.
 Exploring Portland’s vibrant neighborhoods will still require driving or a rideshare, but the Ace’s central location is about as good as it gets in the Rose City.

 Suites at the Ace Hotel have a view of iconic Powell’s City of Books, and if you’re down to spend the day in America’s biggest independently owned bookstore, it’s an easy stroll.
 You’re also here because Portland’s a stellar city to visit and you can find the best way to explore the city in our guide.
-Here are some things to do not far from the Ace:
+Here are some things to do in PDX not far from the Ace:

 - Bounce on the floor at McMenamins Crystal Ballroom.
 Seriously, the historic live music venue set inside the old Coalition Hall has a floor that bounces when enough people pack the place.
 It’s about four blocks away.